 For nearly twenty years after New York State acquired Camp Santanoni in 1973 almost nothing was done to ensure the preservation of the nearly four dozen buildings there.
 Many buildings deteriorated beyond saving and some were taken down intentionally.
 Beginning in the early 1990s, Adirondack Architectural Heritage and its partners, the Town of Newcomb and the Department of Environmental Conservation, began to stabilize several buildings in order to address some of most serious conservation issues at the camp.
 This work included new roofs for the Main Lodge, Artist’s Studio, and Barn and repairs to the extensive porches at the Main Lodge.
 A NYSDEC crew, with financial support from New York State’s Environmental Protection Fund, also undertook major conservation work at the Farm, including on the Herdsman’s Cottage, Gardener’s Cottage, and Creamery.
 More recent conservation work is described below:

 During summers, several restoration and conservation projects will be completed at Camp Santanoni.
 Please enjoy watching the progress of this work but do keep a distance from the construction areas.

 Main Camp Conservation Work

-Thanks to continued support from the New York State Department of Environmental Conservation, the Town of Newcomb, and the Friends of Camp Santanoni, work will continue at the Main Camp to complete the restoration of the boathouse on Newcomb Lake and on other Main Camp outbuildings.
+Thanks to continued support from the New York State Department of Environmental Conservation, the Town of Newcomb, and the Friends of Camp Santanoni, AARCH completed the restoration of the boathouse on Newcomb Lake and on other Main Camp outbuildings.
 The contractor is Michael Frenette from Tupper Lake.
 The project also received support from a $92,000 grant to AARCH from New York State’s Environmental Protection Fund.